daniel-huang-1230/Turtle-Drawer-Java-multi-thread-/README.md

 # Project Overview

 This small program has two java files: **CS8BTurtle.java** and **CS8BTurtle_Threaded.java**.
-The first one is a **single-threaded** program that use one turtle instance to draw the characters (which show my course ID back in winter 2016 at **UC San Diego**).
+The first one is a **single-threaded** program that uses one turtle instance to draw the characters (which show my course ID back in winter 2016 at **UC San Diego**).
-The second program use **multiple threads** to draw the same characters all at once.
+The second program uses **multiple threads** by implementing **Runnable interface** to draw the same characters all at once.
 The code is, naturally, way far from clean and efficient since it's one of the first few programs I wrote back when I started learning how to code in 2016.
 But I think we all have to start somewhere and I  would like to keep this repo public for future improvements.